2007 SuccessTech Academy shooting: Perpetrator

 Social workers got involved again later.
 In 1999, Coon shot himself in the arm with his brother's BB gun, which was then turned over to the police by their mother, who did not know where the toy came from.
 It turned out that the toy was a gift from the boys father, Thomas Coon, who was largely not involved in the boys lives.
 In 2000, Coon had burn and scratch marks on him.
 He scratched himself because of flea bites, but he refused to say where the burn marks came from.
 Someone allegedly said that his brother had burned him.

-Juvenile Court records show that Coon had a criminal history and mental health problems since 2005, and threatened to commit suicide while in a mental health facility in summer 2006.
+Juvenile Court records show that Coon had a criminal history and mental health problems since 2005 (age 12), and threatened to commit suicide while in a mental health facility in summer 2006.
 For striking his mother in 2005, Coon was forced to undergo probation, counseling, and community service.

 Aftermath

-At 2:50 p.m., an hour-and-a-half after the shooting, Cleveland Mayor Frank G. Jackson announced in a news conference that five people, including three students, were hurt in a shooting at the SuccessTech Academy.
+At 2:50 p.m., 1.5 hours following the shooting, Cleveland Mayor Frank G. Jackson announced in a news conference that five people, including three students, were hurt in a shooting at the SuccessTech Academy.
 Four of them were shot; the students being in "stable" condition and the adults being in a more "elevated" state.

+When informed of the shooting, Nicole Coon ran out of the house and into the street.

 Classes throughout the Cleveland Metropolitan School District were canceled the following two days and resumed on Monday, October 15, and classes at SuccessTech Academy did not resume until Tuesday, October 16.
 Cleveland's public school system established an anonymous hotline for students to report threats and dangerous behavior.
 The school system also announced plans to install metal detectors in all its schools and hire additional armed security guards to patrol the campuses.
 Schools were instructed to implement additional security precautions, to be reviewed by a professional security firm.

-A crime scene photo taken of Coon after his suicide was posted by Cleveland disc jockey Shane French (Rover) on a webpage promoting Rover's Morning Glory and soon taken down.
+A crime scene photo taken of Coon after his suicide was posted on a webpage promoting Rover's Morning Glory by Cleveland disc jockey Shane French (Rover), but soon taken down.
 Mayor Jackson called the photo, which he did not see, "extremely inappropriate".
 Cleveland police officer Walter Emerick, who took the picture using his cell phone camera, was suspended from duty for eight days for sending the photo to other people, who eventually leaked it to the Internet.